 In a statement in 2005, the Security Council called upon U.N.
 Member States to continue implementing UNSCR 1325 through the development of National Action Plans (NAPs).
 These national strategies are a tool for member states to determine their priorities and detail actions they will take to implement the objectives of UNSCR 1325.
-As of October 2016, sixty-three countries have created and adopted NAPs.
+As of April 2017, sixty-six countries have created and adopted NAPs.

 In December 2011, U.S. President Barack Obama signed an Executive Order instituting a U.S. National Action Plan (NAP) on Women, Peace and Security, making the Women, Peace and Security (WPS) agenda an official national policy.